shaack/teevi/README.md

 # utiny

-Tired of installing 25 dependencies, just to run unit tests? utiny is the essence of unit testing JavaScript modules.
+Tired of installing 25 dependencies, just to run unit tests? utiny is the essence of unit testing for JavaScript modules.

 It allows unit testing of ES6 modules without additional dependencies, right in your browser.